Culture of Sri Lanka: Dance

 Sri Lanka is home to a variety of dance styles including classical, folk and dance drama, such as Kandyan dancing.
 Sri Lanka has 3 main endemic dance styles.
 They are named as Udarata (Endemic to Kandy), Pahatharata (Endemic to the Southern Areas) and Sabaragamu which is endemic to the districts of Kegalle and Rathnapura which are situated in the province of Sabaragamuwa.

 Music

 The two single biggest influences on Sri Lankan music are from Buddhism and Portuguese colonizers.
-Buddhism arrived in Sri Lanka after Emperor Ashoka's children propagated it to Lanka.
-While the Portuguese arrived in the 15th century, bringing with them cantiga ballads, the ukulele, and guitars, along with African slaves, who further diversified the musical roots of the island.
+Buddhism arrived in Sri Lanka after Emperor Ashoka and his children propagated the religion to Sri Lanka, while the Portuguese arrived in the 15th century, bringing with them cantiga ballads, the ukulele, and guitars, along with African slaves, who further diversified the musical roots of the island.
 These slaves were called kaffrinha, and their dance music was called baila.
-Traditional Sri Lankan music includes the hypnotic Kandyan drums - drumming was and is very much a part of music in both Buddhist and Hindu temples in Sri Lanka.
+Traditional Sri Lankan music includes the hypnotic Kandyan drums- drumming was and is very much a part of music in both Buddhist and Hindu temples in Sri Lanka.
 Most western parts of Sri Lanka follow western dancing and music.